Betta (Betta splendens)

 Tank-raised varieties have a broad parameter range; soft to moderately hard (up to 20 dGH), slightly acidic to basic (pH 6 to 8), temperature 24-30C/75-86F.
 Wild caught fish require soft (up to 8 dGH), acidic (pH below 7).

 Bettas have been known for several years by a lot of aquarium hobbyists and are native to Mekong Basin found in Thailand.
-It must be noted there are over fifty betta species in existence however this species remains the most popular as of today.
-For some reason, they have been called in short as betta which several people argue as rather imprecise noting the existence of several other species.
+It must be noted there are over fifty betta species in existence; however, this species remains the most popular as of today.
+For some reason, they have been called in short as "betta" which several people argue as rather imprecise noting the existence of several other species.

-Siamese fighting fish are noted to grow until 6 cm only however there are plenty of hobbyists who have managed to grow them to 7-8 cm.
 Males often are known to sport quite flamboyant finnage whereas females are rather dull and have shorter fins however it must be noted that not all male bettas sport long fins.
 Some have shorter fins and this applies mostly in the case of wild species especially other existing species, not just Betta splendens.
 Plakats are a fairly common form of betta splendens that have short-finned males.

 In common with all the species in the suborder Anabantoidei, this fish possesses an auxiliary breathing organ called the labyrinth, named because of the maze-like arrangement of passages that allow the fish to extract oxygen from air taken in at the surface.
 This is one reason why they are able to survive in oxygen-depleted environments.
 Failing to reach the surface may cause them to suffocate and eventually die.
 The aquarium must be kept covered to maintain warm moist air above the surface.
 Wild fish are able to survive periods of drought when the water habitat mainly dries up; they can survive in a cavity of thick moist clay mud until the next rain.